Lummer-Li/PGMVC/README.md

-# PGMVC
+# Coarse-to-Fine Prototype Learning for Contrastive Multi-view Clustering
-This is the implementation of Coarse-to-Fine Prototype Learning for Contrastive Multi-view Clustering (PGMVC).
+This is the official implementation of Coarse-to-Fine Prototype Learning for Contrastive Multi-view Clustering (PGMVC).
+More details will be posted when the manuscript is accepted.